cicnavi/simplesamlphp-module-profilepage/README.md

 ### Running Setup

-After you have configured everything in config/module_accounting.php, go to the SimpleSAMLphp Admin > Configuration Page.
-There you will find a link "Accounting configuration status", which will take you on the module configuration overview page.
+After you have configured everything in config/module_profilepage.php, go to the SimpleSAMLphp Admin > Configuration Page.
+There you will find a link "Profile Page configuration status", which will take you on the module configuration overview page.

 If the configured trackers / jobs store require any setup, you will see a "Run Setup" button, so go ahead